devpaul/grunt-devserver/README.md

 Configuration files provide you with the same functionality as provided by a grunt configuration.
 Since it is decoupled from GruntFile.js, configuration files can be shared easily among projects or used from the command-line.

-Configuration files can be loaded in one of two ways.

-* if it is explicitly defined in configuration
-* if a file named devserverrc exists in the current directory

 When a property exists in the grunt/command-line configuration and in the configuration file, the grunt/command-line option always overrides the file options.

 ### Example
 A example devserverrc file